edge-minato/pypj/README.md

 │       ├── publish.yml      # Tagging on GitHub triggers publishing to Pypi
 │       └── unittest.yml     # On each push and PR, execute the unittest
-├── .pre-commit-config.yaml  # Checks format and styles of each file ├── .venv
+├── .pre-commit-config.yaml  # Checks format and styles of each file ├── .venv                    # venv can be outside of project directory ├── .vscode
-├── .vscode
 │   └── settings.json        # Format, Lint, Type check and Import sort on save
 ├── Makefile                 # Useful command alias
 ├── README.md                # How to start with pypj
-├── my-package               # Your package to be coded ├── poetry.lock
+├── my-package               # Your package, can be "src" ├── poetry.lock
 ├── pyproject.toml           # Configured settings
 └── tests